InstallCluster

 Data Plane and Control Plane Nodes

 A single Octelium Cluster works on top of Kubernetes.
-For personal, undemanding or non-production environments, an Octelium Cluster can perfectly work on top of a single-node Kubernetes cluster that can be installed on a single cloud VM such as DigitalOcean droplets or EC2 instances.
+For personal, undemanding or non-production environments, an Octelium Cluster can work perfectly on top of a single-node Kubernetes cluster that can be installed on a single cloud VM such as DigitalOcean droplets, or EC2 instances.

-In production, Octelium Cluster should be deployed on top of a scalable multi-node Kubernetes cluster whether on-prem or managed (e.g. GCP GKE, DigitalOcean managed Kubernetes, etc...) since the Octelium Cluster include various components that can be classified into data plane and control plane that should be running in separate Kubernetes nodes.
+In production, Octelium Cluster should be deployed on top of a scalable multi-node Kubernetes cluster whether on-prem or managed (e.g. GCP GKE, DigitalOcean managed Kubernetes, etc...) since the Octelium Cluster includes various components that can be classified into data-plane and control-plane components that should be running in separate Kubernetes nodes.
 The Cluster uses data-plane nodes as Gateways to host the Services and control-plane nodes to host control-plane components such as Nocturne.
-The minimum requirements is obviously to use a single node for the control plane and another one for the data plane and from there you can scale up your data-plane nodes as your Services, Users and traffic grow.
-You should use an instance with at least 2vCPU
+The minimum requirement is obviously to use a single node for the control-plane and another one for the data-plane and from there you can scale up your data-plane nodes as your Services, Users and traffic grow.
+You should use an instance with at least 2vCPU and 2GB RAM for each node.

-Prior to the installation, you must label your data plane nodes with the label having the key octelium.com/node-mode-dataplane
+Prior to the installation, you must label your data-plane nodes with the label having the key octelium.com/node-mode-dataplane and an empty value as follows:

 kubectl label nodes <NODE_NAME> octelium.com/node-mode-dataplane=

-Similarly, control plane nodes must have a label with the key octelium.com/node-mode-controlplane
+Similarly, control-plane nodes must have a label with the key octelium.com/node-mode-controlplane and an empty value as follows:

 kubectl label nodes <NODE_NAME> octelium.com/node-mode-controlplane=

-Additionally, you have to taint every data plane node with the key octelium.com/gateway-init
+Additionally, you have to taint every data-plane node with the key octelium.com/gateway-init and the effect NO_SCHEDULE as follows:

 kubectl taint nodes <NODE_NAME> octelium.com/gateway-init=true:NoSchedule

-This taint is used whenever you scale up your data plane to defer creating Service pods by the Kubernetes scheduler on the newly created data plane node until the Gateway Agent is successfully initialized.
+This taint is used whenever you scale up your data-plane to defer creating Service pods by the Kubernetes scheduler on the newly created data-plane node until the Gateway Agent is successfully initialized.

 Network Plugin